 Emotional Support Animals (ESA) are approved for students who qualify, and are allowed only in the individual student’s residential space.
 They are not allowed in common areas of a residence and are not allowed in any other buildings on campus.

-Arrangements for residential students with Service Animals, and approval for Service Animals in Training or Emotional Support Animals are made through Disability Services and in cooperation with the Office of Residence Life.
-Questions and concerns about animals on campus should be directed to the Disability Services Coordinator.
+Arrangements for residential students with Service Animals, and approval for Service Animals in Training or Emotional Support Animals are made through the Center for Accessibility and Disability Resources and in cooperation with the Office of Residence Life.
+Questions and concerns about animals on campus should be directed to the Center for Accessibility and Disability Resources.

 Julia R. Timmons